shenxudeu/shenxudeu.github.io/_posts/2016-12-01-vae-is-easy-to-understand.md

 -----
 I assume you, like me, know a bit of neural networks.

-I assume you, also like me, have attempted many times to understand Bayesian modeling and have either failed or got lost.
+I assume you, also like me, have attempted many times to understand Bayesian modeling and have either failed or reached a state of "almost got it".

 After all, Bayesian people speaks a different language from NN people, which can be counterintuitive at times.
 Among the hardest, there is no Andrej Karpathy yet on this topic.
 I am not by any measure qualified to be that guy, but would just like to share a bit of what I've known.